cloud-native-toolkit/cloud-native-toolkit-workshop/activity-3/README.md

 1. Review the Application in OpenShift
     - Switch to Developer perpective
+    - Select **Topology** from the menu
     - Switch to project `${TOOLKIT_PROJECT}-qa` (ie project1-qa)
-    - Open the Application from the JavaScript UI and make sure the stocks show up in the browser
+    - Open the Application from the JavaScript UI and make sure the stocks show up in the browser.
+Click on the route url on from the ui deployment, or the link on the circle.